Tommo-L/NEO3-Development-Guide/en/wallet/README.md

 | WIF | L3tgppXLgdaeqSGSFw1Go3skBiy8vQAM7YMXvTHsKQtE16PBncSU |

-#### 1.2 Public Key
+### Public Key

-&emsp;&emsp;The public key is a point (x, y) obtained through the ECC algorithm with the private key.
+The public key is a point (x, y) obtained through the ECC algorithm with the private key.
 The X, Y points can be represented by 32-byte data.
 Different from bitcoin, NEO chooses secp256r1 as the curve of the ECC algorithm.
 There are two public key formats as following.

 * **Uncompressed Public Key**
   0x04 + X (32 bytes) + Y (32 bytes)